Ados43/OOSD/docs/_templates/ProjectTemplate.md

 &nbsp;&nbsp;&nbsp;&nbsp; What are the requirements of the University upon students submitting works?

-&nbsp;&nbsp;&nbsp;&nbsp; What are the legal obligations of developers using GitHub and related?
+&nbsp;&nbsp;&nbsp;&nbsp; What are the legal obligations of developers using GitHub and other online software?

 #### Assumptions
 &nbsp;&nbsp;&nbsp;&nbsp; How much prerequisite knowledge is required to use the application?